chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/php.md

 toc: true
 ---

-The PHP images maintained by Chainguard are a mix of development and production distroless images that are suitable for building and running PHP workloads.
+The PHP images maintained by Chainguard include both development and production container images, suitable for building and running PHP workloads.
+The `latest-fpm` variant serves PHP applications over FastCGI, while the `latest` variant runs PHP applications from the command line.

-Because PHP applications typically require the installation of third-party dependencies via Composer, using a pure distroless image for building your application would not work.
-In cases like this, you'll need to implement a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/) that uses one of the `-dev` images to set up the application.
+In this guide, we'll set up a demo and demonstrate how you can use Chainguard Images to develop, build, and run PHP applications.

-In this guide, we'll set up a distroless container image based on Wolfi as a runtime to execute a command-line PHP application.
+This tutorial requires Docker to be installed on your local machine.
+If you don't have Docker installed, you can download and install it from the [official Docker website](https://docs.docker.com/get-docker/).

-{{< details "What is distroless" >}}
+{{< details "What is distroless?" >}}
 {{< blurb/distroless >}}
 {{< /details >}}

-{{< details "What is Wolfi" >}}
+{{< details "What is Wolfi?" >}}
 {{< blurb/wolfi >}}
 {{< /details >}}